Druzai/Bot_Mc_discord/README.md

 >
 > **Or check if your modded server already has a patch for it!**

-For Minecraft server lower than version `1.17.0` for cross-platform chat to work properly you have to have argument `-Dfile.encoding=UTF-8` when you're executing `*.bat`, `*.cmd`, shortcut, `*.sh` or `*.command` script ( necessary for Windows).
+For Minecraft server lower than version `1.17.0` for game chat to work properly you have to have argument `-Dfile.encoding=UTF-8` when you're executing `*.bat`, `*.cmd`, shortcut, `*.sh` or `*.command` script ( necessary for Windows).